45 Most Common Types of Spiders in Florida

 40. Canopy Jumping Spider

-It’s true that this little guy packs a potent punch from its fangs but only when it bites to inject digestive fluids into an insect prey.
+This little guy packs a potent punch from its fangs, but only when it bites to inject digestive fluids into an insect’s prey.

 Luckily for us humans, the canopy jumping spider doesn’t feed on anything bigger than its size.
 It prefers to stay out of sight in tangled vegetation, where they build loose webs among the leaves.